speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 chmod -R u+x c123.pem
 ```

 Then you should be able to log in with `ssh` whatever your working directory is.
-You need to provide `ssh` with the path to your key, which you can do with the `-i` flag.
-This basically points to your identity file or keyfile.
+You need to provide `ssh` with the path to your key file, which you can do with the `-i` flag.
+This basically points to your identity file or keyfile (here shown for user 123).
 For example:

 ```shell
 ssh -i "~/c123.pem" user123@54.245.175.86